 “They (doctors) come here for stress problems and they want acupuncture because they have been involved in acupuncture experiments and have seen very significant results,” Mr Sun added.

-Sin Kang TCM, which so far has three branches in Tanjong Pagar, Buona Vista and Paya Lebar, treats patients as young as two months to those who are almost 100 years old.
+Sin Kang TCM, which so far has three branches with acupuncture clinics in Tanjong Pagar, Buona Vista and Paya Lebar, treats patients as young as two months to those who are almost 100 years old.